knewplay/book-programming-essential/toolset/tools.md

 Today, however, VS Code represents a harmonious middle ground.
 It stands as a testament to the evolution of code editors, seamlessly blending the efficiency of traditional editors with the intuitive interfaces of modern-day tools.

 ![StackOF Survey](./figures/preferred-code-editor.jpg)
-*A bar chart from a Stack Overflow survey conducted in 2023, displaying preferences for different code editors among developers.*
+*A bar chart from a Stack Overflow survey conducted in 2023, displaying preferences for different code editors among developers.
+[Source](https://survey.stackoverflow.co/2023/#integrated-development-environment)*

 For those embarking on their coding journey, I can't recommend VS Code enough.
 It's versatile and caters to a multitude of projects.
 While there may be instances where a specialized tool is beneficial, VS Code fulfills the requirements of the majority of programmers.